Elevation: 9,554 ft

 This peak is not in the book.
 Published November 2020

 Lupine Mountain is the only named peak on a long ridge line extending north from Antelope Pass.
-This climb is part of a 4-peak journey that includes Peak 9579, Lupine Mountain, Peak 9699, and Peak 9781.
+This climb is part of a four-peak adventure that includes Peak 9579, Lupine Mountain, Peak 9699, and Peak 9781.
 Do not attempt this ridge traverse on a windy day.
 USGS Shelly Mountain

 Same as for Peak 9579.
-This is the second leg of a 4-peak journey that begins at Antelope Pass.
+This is the second leg of a four-peak journey that begins at Antelope Pass.

 South Ridge, Class 3